-The Department of English invites applications for Course Lecturers to teach courses during Summer 2017.
+The Department of English invites applications for a Course Lecturer to teach part of a course during fall 2017.

-Please note that Course Lecturers have signed their first Collective Agreement on 30 October 2015, available at http://mcliu.ca/wp-content/uploads/2015/10/Collective_Agreement_MCLIU_French-English_FINAL.pdf.
+Please note that Course Lecturers have signed their first Collective Agreement on October 30th, 2015, available at http://mcliu.ca/wp-content/uploads/2015/10/Collective_Agreement_MCLIU_French-English_FINAL.pdf.

 Should you wish to apply for the positions listed below, please email your complete application file, in a single PDF file, to the following persons:

 - Prof. Trevor Ponech, Chair (trevor.ponech [at] mcgill.ca)

 - Marie-Louise Chung (marie-louise.chung [at] mcgill.ca)

 Posting Period: 3 November to 7 November 2017

 For candidates who have previously taught in the Department:

 - International applicants: submission of Work Permit is not required, unless the Work Permit has expired.